|Title:||Efficacy Study of Adventures Aboard the S.S.GRIN: Social, Emotional, and Academic Skills|

 Purpose: The purpose of this study is to evaluate the Adventures Aboard the S.S.GRIN program, an online game with embedded social skills training to improve social, emotional, and academic outcomes for children experiencing social difficulties.
 Research indicates that direct social skills instruction can benefit these students, yet most schools are not equipped to provide this type of targeted support.
 The Adventures program was created through an IES development grant to address this gap.

-Project Activities: The research team will randomly assign schools to provide students with the opportunity to play the Adventures game (treatment) or to continue with their typical practice (control).
-Within each school, 3rd grade students identified by their teachers as having social skills difficultieswill be pulled out of their regular education classroom to work with school counselors (using either Adventures or typical practice) over a nine-week period during the school year.
-They will pilot measures and study procedures in Year 1 to prepare for the full randomized control trial in Year 2.
+Project Activities: The research team will randomly assign two cohorts of 3rd grade teachers to provide students with the opportunity to play the Adventures game (treatment) or to continue with their typical practice (control) over a nine-week period during the school year.
+The researchers will analyze outcomes for all students and for those identified by their teachers as having social skills difficulties.
+They will pilot measures and study procedures in Year 1 to prepare for the full randomized control trial in Years 2 and 3.

 Products: Researchers will produce evidence of the efficacy of the Adventures Aboard the S.S.
-GRIN online game program for 3rd grade students with social skills challenges.
+GRIN online game program for all 3rd grade students and for those with social skills challenges.
 They will also disseminate findings through peer-reviewed publications and other reports shared via project websites, e-newsletters, and social media.

-Setting: This study will take place in three primarily urban/suburban school districts in California.
+Setting: This study will take place in four primarily urban/suburban school districts in California.

 Intervention: Adventures Aboard the S.S.
 GRIN is an online game developed with IES funding that incorporates the content and instructional strategies of a widely-used, efficacious, small-group program (Social Skills Group Intervention - S.S.
 GRIN).
 The Adventures program provides schools with a more feasible way to support students experiencing social difficulties like peer rejection, bullying, and social anxiety.
 The game consists of nine episodes (about 25 minutes each) that use a single-player format and intelligent social tutoring software (ISTS) to provide individualized feedback and a safe environment for practicing newly-learned skills to regulate emotions, control impulses, build friendships, and respect self and others.
 The ISTS software captures in-game behaviors to assess the student's progress and adapt responses by the ISTS to generate a next step individualized for that student.

-Research Design and Methods: The researchers will use a multisite cluster randomized trial design where schools will be randomly assigned to treatment or control groups.
-Within each school, 3rd grade students identified by their teachers as having social skills difficultieswill be pulled out of their regular education classroom to work with school counselors (Adventures or typical practice) over a nine-week period during the school year.
-The researchers will pilot measures and study procedures in five schools in Year 1 to prepare for the full randomized control trial in Year 2.
+Research Design and Methods: The researchers will use a teacher-level, delayed-treatment, cluster randomized controlled experimental design, where teachers will be randomly assigned to treatment or control groups.
+Teachers randomly assigned to the treatment group will provide opportunities for all of the students in their classroom to play the Adventures game over a nine-week period during the school year (approximately one episode per week).
+The researchers will pilot measures and study procedures in five schools in Year 1 to prepare for the full randomized control trial in Years 2 and 3.

-Control Condition: Students in the control condition will engage in business-as-usual activities with their school counselors.
+Control Condition: Students in the control condition will engage in business-as-usual activities in their classrooms.

 Related IES Project: Interactive Social Tutoring System for Social Skills Training with Elementary Students (R305A110583)